VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Florists and grocery stores often give customers a packet of preservative to put in the water of their vase.
 Do these really work?
 Is there a special solution which really makes flowers last longer?
 This science fair project tests homemade solutions, old wives tales, and a commercial preservative to see the truth.

 Flowers are an expensive perishable purchase used to decorate at special events like weddings as well as a gift for occasions like Christmas, birthdays and Mother’s Day.
-How can fresh cut flowers be made to last as long as possible?
+How can fresh-cut flowers be made to last as long as possible?
 Does one solution work the best for most types?
 Florists offer special mixtures for consumers, and there are a variety of homemade ideas for keeping them fresh.
-Because the value of this product increases the longer they are able to be used, finding out the answer to this question has importance to both the industry and to consumers.
+Because the value of this product increases the longer flowers are able to be used, finding the answer to this question has importance to both the industry and to consumers.